-The Architect® Product Highlights
+The Architect Product Highlights

-600 Watts Strong - With twelve powerful channels of amplification, The Architect will drive 50 watts per channel with all channels driven.
-This is a true 600 watt amp design, so go ahead and put a small quarry of rock speakers by the patio.
-Then sit back and enjoy the sound.
+720 Watts Strong - With twelve powerful channels of audiophile amplification, The Architect 560 and 760 will drive 60 watts, per channel 8 ohms with all channels driven.
+(35 watts per channel, Model 735.)
+This is a true heavy duty amp design, so go ahead and put a small quarry of rock speakers by the patio.
+Then sit back and enjoy the pristine sound.